Q. How many pupils are in the school?

 Q. How long has the current Headmistress been here?

 A. Dr Felicia Kirk joined St Mary's Calne in January 2013.
-Dr Kirk has seventeen years’ experience of teaching and managing at a senior level in independent day and boarding schools in the UK (Ipswich High and Wycombe Abbey).
+Dr Kirk has over 20 years’ experience of teaching and managing at a senior level in independent day and boarding schools in the UK (Ipswich High and Wycombe Abbey).
 She is an American citizen.
 She has excellent academic qualifications (BA in French and Latin from Maryland University; MA in French Studies with Latin from Brown University; PhD in Romance Languages and Literature).
 Dr Kirk is a passionate advocate for girls’ education and has strong leadership credentials.

 Q. Do you have any problems with bullying, anorexia, alcohol, smoking or drug taking?